Research and Writing on Food and Safety Policy

 Justice for Andy

 Christopher has been working with Christine Lord whose son Andrew died of variant CJD in 2007.
 Christine helped to make an award winning BBC TV documentary.
 She has produced a website which is a plea for accountability over BSE and vCJD and has appeared at a parliamentary committee.
 She has also discussed her campaign on BBC Radio.

 The Approach of the Website

 This website takes a circumspect approach.
 This is because evidence, in this area, can be scarce and theories can be weak.
 But some theories are interesting and for that reason they should not be dismissed.
 For example, there is an interesting theory on the origins of BSE from 2005.

-Food Safety Policy Needs to About More than Risk and Safety
+Food Safety Policy Needs to be About More than Risk and Safety

 There needs to be a discussion which is broader than merely a discussion of risk and safety.
 Ministers and policy makers need to consider fundamental concerns over transparency and accountability in the food system.
 The public has to become more involved in decision-making and an equal partner with government in making decisions.